har-in-air/ESP32_AUTO_WATER/README.md

 There are a couple of caveats :
 1. It takes a couple of seconds for the oscillator to start up the first time power is applied to VBAT.
 2. If you disconnect the battery, there is no backup so the RTC loses all date/time information.
 This is not an issue if Google Sheet updates are enabled.
-When the ESP32-C3 connects to the internet, it updates the RTC with date & time from an Network Time Protocol (NTP) server.<br>
+When the ESP32-C3 connects to the internet, it updates the RTC with date & time from an Network Time Protocol (NTP) server.
 If Google Sheet updates are disabled, manually set the RTC date/time via the WiFi configuration web page.

 ### ESP32-C3 Wake-up Reset Pulse
 A 4.7uF capacitor in series between the DS3231 INT_ output pin and the ESP32-C3 EN pin generates a reset pulse for the ESP32-C3 at the daily scheduled time.